 Hospital and Outpatient Visitation Policy

-will be required to be masked at ALL times while in the facility.
-Visitors with symptoms will not be allowed entrance.
+- Visitors will be required to be masked at ALL times while in the facility, including in patient rooms.

 Hospital Inpatient, Observation, Emergency Services and Family Birth